svobik7/next-roots/README.md

 │       └── signup.tsx
 ```

-After build your project structure will look like this:
+After you run build on above config - your project structure will look like this:

 ```bash
 .